arunabhdas/AgentZero/STEPS.md

 ---

-## Step 2: Install and Start MongoDB
+## Step 2: Setup MongoDB

-You have two options: Docker (recommended, easier) or native installation.
+You have three options: MongoDB Atlas (cloud, recommended if you already have an account), Docker (recommended for local), or native installation.

 ### Option A: MongoDB with Docker (Recommended)